ChrisAnDias/ChrisAnDias/README.md

-## Oi, eu sou a Chris! 👋
+## Hi everybody!
+My name is Chris! 👋

-- 🔭 Em transição de carreira para #dados e #devBackEnd.
-Ainda trabalhando com projetos de Estruturas Metálicas.
+- 🔭 Open to work.
-- 🌱 Yêeeei!
-Participando do curso de **Back-End da {Reprograma}**.
-Então estudando atualmente a linguagem **JavaScript** para esse curso.
+- 🌱 Stutent for Data Science.
-- 🐱‍💻 E estudando mais > **Formação Cientista de Dados com Python e R [2022]** pela Udemy.
-Então, estudando Pyhton para esse curso.
+- 🐱‍💻 Participanting to #ElasnaIA, and so studing Artificial Intelligence.
-- 😄 Pronouns: ela/dela
+- 😄 Pronouns: she/her
-- ⚡ Fun Fact: O meu forte é a rima ~
+- ⚡ Fun Fact: I'm no so funny ~

 ##
 <div align="center">